 It is important to note that the province of Quebec has separate legislation regarding advertising to children under the Consumer Protection Act.
 It prohibits commercial advertising that targets children under the age of thirteen.

 Download the guide for this Act.

 We share the government’s objective to fight childhood obesity in Canada.
-While Bill S-228 did not pass, the ACA along with other key food and beverage industry stakeholders, including organizations representing charities, sports, the media, farmers and businesses, have worked tirelessly on a Code and Guide that will support the government in achieving meaningful results without any unintended negative consequences.
+While Bill S-228 did not pass, the ACA along with the Canadian Beverage Association (CBA), Food, Health & Consumer Products of Canada (FHCP) and Restaurants Canada have worked tirelessly on a Code and Guide that supports the government in achieving meaningful results without any unintended negative consequences.

 This icon means you must be an ACA member to view this content.

 (June 28, 2021) Advertising to Kids: A New National Code and Guide for Advertisers

 (February 20, 2020) Marketing To Children Targeted in WHO Child Health Report

 (July 9, 2021) iPolitics: The Sprout: Food, beverage industry restricting junk-food advertising